Possilpark

-Possilpark is a district in the Scottish city of Glasgow, situated north of the River Clyde and centred around Saracen Street.
+Possilpark, colloquially known as Possil, is a district in the Scottish city of Glasgow, situated north of the River Clyde and centred around Saracen Street.
 The area developed around Saracen Foundry of Walter MacFarlane & Co., which was the main employer.
 In the wake of the Saracen Foundry's closure in 1967, this part of Glasgow became one of the poorest in the United Kingdom, and decades later deprivation and crime rates remain high.

 A variety of diverse community organisations operate in the area, providing arts, sports, health and gardening provision and community regeneration, including Young People's Futures, The Concrete Garden, Possobilities and Friends of Possilpark Greenspace.
 The district is served by both Possilpark & Parkhouse and Ashfield railway stations on the Maryhill Line.

 History

 Upper and Lower Possil estate

 In 1242, Alexander II of Scotland granted certain lands to the Bishop of Glasgow.
 These included the lands in the north referred to as Possele, divided in the sixteenth century into Over or Upper Possil, and Nether or Lower Possil.

 The region known as Nether Possil was acquired in 1595 by Robert Crawford, who was the son of Hew Crawford of Cloberhill.
 In 1644 James Gilhagie of Kenniehill bought the estate, part of an old and rich Glasgow family with interests in coal, the Caribbean, Madeira and the Canary Islands.
 However, by 1698 Gilhagie had fallen on hard times, and after burning his properties in 1677 in Saltmarket and adjoining streets, applied to the Scots Parliament for assistance.
 After passing through various creditors hands, the lands were acquired in 1697 by Edinburgh writer John Forbes, who built a house.
 After being owned by his son, the estate was sold to in 1744 to merchant William Crawfurd of Birkhead, who in 1749 acquired Easter Nether Possil, he thus reunited the lands which had been subdivided in 1588.

 In 1808, the estate was acquired by Colonel Alexander Campbell, son of Glasgow merchant John Campbell senior, founder of the West Indian trading house of John Campbell sen. & Co.
 Colonel Campbell had served during the battles in South Africa, being present at the capture of the Cape of Good Hope in 1806, and at the Battle of Corunna where he commanded the 20th Regiment.
 Having bought the adjoining estate of Keppoch in 1838, the family seat had transferred there.
 Campbell rented Possil house and a park to Sir Archibald Alison, 1st Baronet, who as the lawyer son of Scottish writer Archibald Alison, had in 1834 become Sheriff of Lanarkshire.
 The house and park lands as laid out then, were described then as: